 For pupils with an EHCP, provision will meet the recommendations on the plan itself.
+These targets are annotated by all staff within school and fed back in EHCP Progress Review meetings with the SENCO.
 The recommendations will then be monitored carefully by the SENCo throughout the academic year.
 The children's plans will be shared with the appropriate stakeholders.